nss-nightclass-projects/clinic/README.md

         </div>
     </section>
     ```
 1. The function must put all of the HTML representations into a single string.
+Recall that there are ways to turn an array's values into a single string.
 1. The function then must return that single string that has all of the patient HTML representation in it.
 1. In the `main.js` module, invoke the `PatientList` component function.
-Take the string of HTML representations that it returns and update the inner HTML of article element you created in `index.html`.
+Take the string of HTML representations that it returns and update the inner HTML of the article element you created in `index.html`.
 You need to remember how to get a reference to DOM element in JavaScript and then assign it some HTML.

 #### Checking Your Work

-Make sure your web server is running, and then visit http://localhost:8080 and you should see your list of diagnosed patient.
+Make sure your web server is running, and then visit http://localhost:<yourPort#> and you should see your list of diagnosed patients.
 It should look similiar to this.

 ![](./patients.png)